crystarm/algs/README.md

 </details>

+## Problem sources

+As you might have guessed, most of the problems in this repository come from two major Russian competitive programming training platforms:

+- [**ACMP**](https://acmp.ru/) - it’s a long-running site with a huge archive of problems.
+Alongside solid classic tasks, there are plenty of quirky and non-standard problems - sometimes with unusual constraints, odd formulations, or obscurity in the sense of being more about decoding the statement and handling edge cases than applying a clean textbook algorithm.
+The site is maintained by **Sergey N. Belyaev** (listed as the author/admin in ACMP materials) and is associated with the **Krasnoyarsk Krai Palace of Pioneers and Schoolchildren**.

+- [**Yandex CodeRun**](https://coderun.yandex.ru/) - it’s Yandex’s developer training platform: an online problem catalog and curated selections to practice programming across multiple tracks (e.g., backend, frontend, mobile, ML/analytics).
+It also has community features and periodic challenges/events.
+The platform is operated by **Yandex LLC (ООО «Яндекс»)**.

+- [**Timus Online Judge**](https://acm.timus.ru/) - a classic ICPC-flavored problem archive and online judge.
+It hosts Internet versions of many contests held at **Ural Federal University (UrFU)** and includes problems from regional ICPC/NEERC-style contests (and related training events).
+The site is created and administered by students and graduates of UrFU.

 ## Languages

 - **C/C++** - my primary languages.
 I use them at work, I enjoy them, and most competitive programming tasks are a natural fit for this toolset.
 - **C#** - here mostly out of curiosity.
 I occasionally poke the .NET ecosystem/infrastructure just because I`m interested.
 - **PHP** - work-driven: I deal with the PHP ecosystem from the *runtime/engine and extensions* side (C mostly).
 We run static analysis on the engine/addon code, triage findings, and do fuzzing.
 Sometimes I write some PHP to better understand how it behaves in practice.
 - **Python** - the baseline language.
 It’s the quickest way to prototype, validate ideas, or write tiny utilities.
 I use it when I don`t wanna be bothered.

 ## Code style